 If you want to drop out of your current degree programme and you terminate your enrolment before February 1st (through Studielink), you will not receive a binding study advice and will be able to make a fresh start with the degree programme next year.
 Please note that this only applies in the first year that you are registered for your current degree programme.

 Students who receive a warning or a negative recommendation are advised to contact their tutor and/or Study Advisor.
 The tutor can provide additional information on study progress.
-The Study Advisor can help with a wide range of questions on faculty regulations and the more organisational aspects of the programme, such as drawing up a realistic study plan.
+The Study Advisor can help with a wide range of questions on faculty regulations and the more organisational aspects of the programme, such as drawing up a realistic study plan, or discussing support with academic skills.
 Students can also make an appointment to see the Study Advisor to discuss any personal or social circumstances that affect their studies.
 To qualify for an exception to the BSA rules, contact with your Study Advisor is a prerequisite (see further information under the heading Special Personal Circumstances).

 Stopping your degree programme

 Students who wish to cease their studies (or who must do so following a negative BSA) are advised to discuss the matter with the Study Advisor.
-The Study Advisor can also provide information on options for studying something else at Utrecht University, or studying at a different institution.
+There may be regulations in place for you from which you can benefit.
+The Study Advisor can also provide information on options for studying something else at Utrecht University, or transferring to a degree programme at a different institution.

 Special circumstances include: